uclaacm/website/README.md

 Want to make a change to the website?
 Great!
 Here are the steps:

-1. Either make a new branch or a fork of this repository. `master` is a protected branch, **so you cannot push to it**.
+1. Either make a new branch or a fork of this repository. `main` is a protected branch, **so you cannot push to it**.
 2. Follow the instructions in "Development Setup" above.
 If you're on a fork, replace the URL with the fork's URL; if you're on a different branch, check it out using `git checkout`.
 3. Make your changes!
 4. **Before you push**, make sure your app builds with `npm build`.
 If there are any errors, our CI/CD service will **reject your build**.